Latest News & Blog

 How do I claim my listing?

-In some cases, your business will have an existing Google business listing.
+In some cases, your business will already have an existing Google business listing.
 In this instance it’s best to claim the listing rather than create a new one, otherwise you’ll be creating a duplicate which will dilute the SEO value of your listing across multiple profiles.

 Search for your business name and if it appears in the knowledge graph on the right-hand side of the screen, you have a listing already.
 Click the “Own this business?” button and go through the prompts to claim your listing.
 You will need to verify that you’re the owner using one of the methods listed above.